patrick-doyle/CrossBow/readme-template.md

 Crossbow does not modify the Volley library in any way so if you already use Volley then this library can replace it with no changes to your code.

-Crossbow also uses OkHttp by default for Http/2 and SPDY support.
-You can provide a different OkHttp client if you want.
+Crossbow will use OkHttp if it finds it in the project.
+You can force the use a custom OkHttpClient by using a custom CrossbowComponents or by extending the DefaultCrossbowComponents.

 Getting Started
 ------